anhkhuong975/bulk-api-caller/README.md

 ## Technical Details

-### Fire-and-Forget Approach
+### Request Modes

-This tool uses a "fire-and-forget" approach, meaning:
+#### Fire-and-Forget Mode (Default)
+This is the default mode that:
-- Requests are sent without waiting for responses
+- Sends requests without waiting for responses
 - Maximizes request throughput
 - Errors are silently ignored to maintain performance
-- Perfect for load testing scenarios
+- Perfect for high-volume load testing scenarios

+#### Sequential Mode
+This alternative mode:
+- Waits for each request to complete before sending the next
+- Provides more controlled request pacing
+- Better for testing response handling and avoiding overwhelming the target
+- Useful for scenarios where request order and completion matter

 ### Protocol Support